Educational Assessment

 Read more →

-Illustration of two people sitting in chairs having a conversation, with a speech bubble above indicating talking or communication.
+Line drawing of two people sitting on chairs, having a conversation, with a smartphone between them and a speech bubble above.

 Educational Assessment

-Colorful illustration of the numbers 1, 2, and 3 in white and yellow with a black background.
+A colorful drawing of numbers 1, 2, and 3 in white and yellow, arranged with 1 and 3 upright and 2 tilted, on a black background.

 (including Dyslexia Assessment and Dyscalculia Assessment)